"All of Me": Mining Users' Attributes from their Public Spotify Playlists: Predicting Users' attributes

-Experiments are conducted in the dataset described in Section~\ref{sec:dataset}.
-The dataset is split into training, validation, and testing sets with 70\% - 10\% - 20\% ratios, respectively.
-The splitting is not purely randomic at playlist levels, but it considers the users on which the playlists come from.
-We enforce the splitting based on the users, and thus two distinct playlists of a given user belong on the same partitions.
-Indeed, in a realistic scenario, it is unlikely to have the same user in both training and testing sets, as such we would already know their attribute.
-Furthermore, the partitions split utilizes a stratified strategy on the attribute to ensure similar attribute distributions in the three splits.
-Last, each experiment is repeated five times where we vary users belonging to the three sets.
+\paragraph{Dataset} We split the playlists' dataset into training, validation, and testing sets in a stratified fashion, with 70\% - 10\% - 20\% ratios, respectively.
+The split is based on the users, i.e., all the playlists of a given user belong to the same partition.
+Indeed, in a realistic scenario, it is unlikely to have the same user in both training and testing sets, as we would already know their attribute.